Swiss sentenced to 20 years in prison for Morocco murder

 A Spanish-Swiss convert to Islam has been sentenced to 20 years in prison for “forming a terrorist group” in connection with the murder of two Scandinavian hikers in Morocco inspired by the ideology of Islamic State.

-The man has always claimed his innocence.
+The man, also accused of persuading people to join militant groups, has always claimed his innocence.

+“This verdict is cruel and unacceptable.
+We’re going to appeal,” said his lawyer, regretting that the judges hadn't taken into account "proof of his innocence".

 A second Swiss citizen had already been sentenced to ten years in prison in April for participation in a terrorist act, supporting terrorism and withholding information relating to a crime.